 - It’s wise to have a sample sheet for your tile setter to see when they price out your project.
 This way no one has unpleasant surprises.

 Glass tile is a wonderful and beautiful surface.
-A personal favourite and a top 10 trend as rated by the Master Pools Guild for 2013.
+A personal favourite and a top 10 trend as rated by the Master Pools Guild several times.
 We see this stunning finish to be even more popular in the future as prices and options in North American are becoming more consumer friendly.